Last of two parts

 When she wasn’t having grand mals, Christine would lapse into a catatonic state known as petit mals, where she would stare into space and disappear somewhere far, far away.

-She might be standing in the kitchen when a petite mal came upon her.
+She might be standing in the kitchen when a petit mal came upon her.
 She would just sway back and forth for minutes at a time.
 For all I knew it might have been an eternity for her.

 She would remain this way until she snapped out of it on her own, or someone called to her.
 She would return back to earth, but not necessarily back to us.